-Dr. Ehtisham Siddiqui, Vice President and General Manager of Commercial Aircraft Solutions
+We are very pleased that Embraer Defense and Security and the Brazilian Air Force have selected our fifth generation active side stick Dr. Ehtisham Siddiqui, Vice President and General Manager of Commercial Aircraft Solutions

 The KC-390 is a twin-turbofan powered medium-weight transport jet that can be used for in-flight or on-ground refueling of aircraft.
 The Electronic Systems sector of BAE Systems, headquartered in Nashua, New Hamshire, has more than 20 years of experience developing and producing active control technologies.

 The company’s active side sticks have additional discriminating features and benefits over existing conventional pilot control technologies, including electrical linking between pilot and co-pilot and changes in the force-feel characteristic depending on the flight modes and condition of the aircraft.